 DRNC seeks private grants to increase our advocacy for disabled people.
 This work is defined in our project proposals and is not subject to public comments.

-DRNC’s Advocacy Targets for Fiscal Year 2025
+DRNC’s *PROPOSED* Advocacy Targets for Fiscal Year 2026

-- Protect the housing rights of people with disabilities under federal and state law
+- Protect the housing rights of people with disabilities

 - Advocate for a safe, equitable and just criminal legal system for people with disabilities